 St. Paul’s Library, located adjacent to the Parish Hall, has a wide variety of books and periodicals on spirituality, faith, theology, and other other topics.
 It also has a large collection of children’s books.
 The Library is open on Sunday mornings and throughout the week.
 Everyone is encouraged to stop in, browse, and check out a book.

-Each season of Advent and Lent we offer a Quiet Day at St. Paul’s.
+Often, during Advent and Lent we offer a Quiet Day at St. Paul’s.
 Quiet Days are a wonderful opportunity to gather for several hours to worship, listen to meditations, share a meal, and enjoy a quiet time away from our usual hectic schedules.